Codrspace/codrspace/INSTALL.markdown

     2. You will not be able to have a nice profile and missing a lot of Github integration if you run locally without an external Internet connection.
        Please connect to the Internet :)
-    3. The 'faked' Github OAuth instance will always authenticate you as the same user, 'durden'.
-This is because we can't know ahead of time what user will be running locally, so the 'faked' instance will always return the access token for user 'durden.'
+    3. Running locally will always authenticate and setup profile as the same github user.
+This is because we can't get a real access token running locally from the 'faked' instance.
+So, the local instance always assumes your the same user.
+However, you can modify this in your local_settings.py to at least run as your own user locally or just use the default user, 'durden'.

     * See section on 'Running project' for information on how to run both
     * instances locally